Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Results and Discussion

 \section{Results and Discussion}

-We performed a search for decaying \gls{dm} in the Perseus \gls{cg} using 202 h of data passing a thorough selection as described in~\autoref{sec:data}, for \gls{dm} particles decaying into $\bb$, $\tautau$, $\mumu$, $\WW$, and $\gamma\gamma$, with masses between 200~GeV and 200~TeV (for decays into $\gamma\gamma$, the scanned mass range has been reduced between 200~GeV and 20~TeV, since larger masses are outside the sensitivity of \gls{magic}).
-95\% CL lower limits on the \gls{dm} particle decay lifetime $\tauDM$ for each decay channel are obtained with a binned likelihood analysis (80 GeV to 10 TeV in 10 logarithmic-spaced bins\footnote{Empty bins are merged with neighbouring ones.}) using $J_{\text{dec}}=1.5\times10^{19}$ GeV cm$^{-2}$ (see~\autoref{sec:dm}).
-The results are shown in ~\autoref{fig:results_continuous} for leptonic and hadronic decays and \autoref{fig:results_lines} for monochromatic lines.
-The figures also report the two-sided 68\% and 95\% containment bands and the median for the null hypothesis, computed from the distribution of the lower limits obtained from the analysis of 300 realizations of the null hypothesis.
-This consist of \gls{mc} simulations in which both ON and OFF regions are generated from pure background probability density functions, assuming both similar exposures for the real data, and $\kappa_{i}$ taken as a nuisance parameter in the likelihood function.
-We reach sensitivities $\tauDM>10^{26}$~s for leptonic/hadronic channels and $\tauDM>10^{27}$~s for $\gamma\gamma$ decays.
-No evidence for decaying \gls{dm} is found in either case.
+We performed a search for decaying DM in the Perseus CG using 202 h of data passing a thorough selection as described in~\autoref{sec:data}, for DM particles decaying into $\bb$, $\tautau$, $\mumu$, $\WW$, and $\gamma\gamma$, with masses between 200~GeV and 200~TeV (for decays into $\gamma\gamma$, the scanned mass range has been reduced between 200~GeV and 20~TeV, since for such spectra for larger masses the number of expected gamma-ray events detected by MAGIC in the observation time is lower than 1).
+95\% CL lower limits on the DM particle decay lifetime $\tauDM$ for each decay channel are obtained with a binned likelihood analysis (80 GeV to 10 TeV in 10 logarithmic-spaced bins\footnote{Empty bins are merged with neighbouring ones.}) using $J_{\text{dec}}=1.5\times10^{19}$ GeV cm$^{-2}$ (see~\autoref{sec:dm}).
+The results for leptonic and hadronic decays are shown in ~\autoref{fig:results_continuous} where also reported are the two-sided 68\% and 95\% containment bands and the median for the null hypothesis, computed from the distribution of the lower limits obtained from the analysis of 300 realizations of the null hypothesis.
+This consist of MC simulations in which both ON and OFF regions are generated from pure background probability density functions, assuming both similar exposures for the real data, and $\kappa_{i}$ taken as a nuisance parameter in the likelihood function.
+We reach sensitivities $\tauDM>10^{26}$~s where no evidence for decaying DM is found in either decay mode.